Mindful-AI-Assistants/DiamondValuationPrediction/README.md

 <br>

-This repository contains a Python project for  analyzing a dataset of diamond characteristics and predicting their price using machine learning techniques.
+This repository contains a Python project for  analyzing a dataset of diamond characteristics and predicting their price using machine learning techniques

 ## Table of Contents